 Once you have decided to home educate your child/ren, you are responsible for making suitable arrangements for their education.
 The Local Authority has a Home Education Officer who will be the first point of contact when you have made the decision to educate otherwise than at school.
 You will be provided with this guidance and a questionnaire that we request you complete that informs us of the education programme you will be arranging for your child.
 The Home Education Officer will link in with a qualified Home Education Assessor who will arrange to meet with you to evaluate that the education programme being provided is suitable to the child's age, ability, aptitude and any special educational needs.
 Whilst it is helpful for both parties to carry out an assessment in the home, an alternative venue such as a library can be agreed.
 Alternatively, a meeting can be arranged virtually using Teams, Zoom, or any other secure and approved virtual means.

-When you register with us we will seek to provide you with the relevant information that is available and resources that are free of charge.
+We will seek to provide you with information that is available at the time you register on home educating networks and resources that are free of charge.